RTSP: The Real-Time Streaming Protocol Explained (Update)

 The Real-Time Streaming Protocol (RTSP) is a time-tested video technology.
 It’s used to control audio/video transmission between two endpoints and facilitate the transportation of low-latency streaming content across the internet.

-Along with the Real-Time Messaging Protocol (RTMP), RTSP once dominated the streaming landscape.
+The Real-Time Messaging Protocol (RTMP), along with RTSP, once dominated the streaming landscape.
 That’s no longer the case today.
 Nevertheless, RTSP remains a cornerstone in many security and surveillance architectures, particularly in closed-circuit television (CCTV) systems.
 The reason is simple: it’s still the preferred protocol for IP cameras.

 In this article, we’ll delve into the RTSP specification, explore its history, and outline common workflows utilizing this protocol for real-time video streaming applications.